[Fukushima Prefecture] What is Koriyama City's "Cabbage Mochi"? Enjoy the simple taste! To get rid of the New Year's rut

 summary

-Cabbage mochi is a dish created by farmers who wanted to make both mochi and cabbage delicious.
-Although the dish has a simple taste, recent media exposure has made it more well-known nationwide.
-Why not add cabbage mochi to your repertoire next New Year?
+Cabbage mochi is a dish created by farmers to make both mochi and cabbage more delicious.
+Although it is a simple dish, it has become more well-known nationwide due to recent media exposure.
+Why not add cabbage mochi to your repertoire for the next New Year?